 Today I thought I’d share my top 10 tips for new homeschoolers.
 I never feel like I have time to share all of these in a single conversation, but this is what I wish I could tell each person before they start their first year:

 1. Start with a boxed curriculum.

-I can’t take credit for this advice, which actually came from Susan Wise Bauer, but it’s worth repeating: As a whole, homeschoolers are independent, out-of-the-box thinkers, and it’s tempting to begin crafting your own curriculum right from the start.
+I can’t take credit for this advice, which actually came from Susan Wise Bauer.
+Still, it’s worth repeating: As a whole, homeschoolers are independent, out-of-the-box thinkers, and it’s tempting to begin crafting your own curriculum right from the start.

-The problem with that approach, though, is that your first year homeschooling is really more about learning to homeschool (for you and the kids), discovering learning styles, etc. When you start by picking and choosing curriculum that sounds like the best fit, you may be jumping the gun a bit and choosing based on your ideals rather than the reality.
+The problem with that approach is that your first year of homeschooling is more about learning to homeschool (for you and the kids), discovering learning styles, etc. When you start by picking and choosing a curriculum that sounds like the best fit, you may be jumping the gun a bit and choosing based on your ideals rather than reality.

-Starting with a boxed curriculum that covers the main subjects makes it easier to focus on the habits, routines and relationships of homeschooling and then make adjustments from there based on your family’s experience, strengths, weaknesses and preferences.
+Starting with a boxed curriculum that covers the main subjects makes it easier to focus on homeschooling habits, routines, and relationships and then make adjustments based on your family’s experience, strengths, weaknesses, and preferences.

 2. Don’t be afraid to try new things.

-One of the hardest parts of being a homeschooler is buying curriculum that you know your family is going to love and having it turn out to be boring or a burden instead.
-Because of the money invested and fear of making the wrong decision again, it can be tempting to continue using something that’s not working, but don’t be afraid to replace curriculum once you realize it’s not a good fit.
+One of the hardest parts of being a homeschooler is buying a curriculum that you know your family will love and having it become boring or a burden instead.
+Because of the money invested and fear of making the wrong decision again, it can be tempting to continue using something that’s not working, but don’t be afraid to replace the curriculum once you realize it’s not a good fit.

 (And you can usually recoup much of the cost by selling gently used curriculum on eBay or through various curriculum swap groups on Facebook or in your local community.)

 3. But don’t give up on the original plan too soon.